mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-category-1-0-1.md

 ## 4. CRUD Abstract Interface

-DID Categorization Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.
+DID Category Identifiers and associated DID Documents on the Trusted Digital Web are managed by a compliant Trusted Digital Web Runtime Library.
-The Library implements CRUD interfaces for controlling the lifecycle of a DID Categorization Identifier and its associated DID Document that are compliant with this specification.
+The Library implements CRUD interfaces for controlling the lifecycle of a DID Category Identifier and its associated DID Document that are compliant with this specification.

 ### 4.1 Create (Register)

-To create a DID Categorization Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant Trusted Digital Web Runtime Library.
+To create a DID Category Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant Trusted Digital Web Runtime Library.
-The interface to register a DID Categorization Identifier and its associated public key is defined as follows:
+The interface to register a DID Category Identifier and its associated public key is defined as follows:
 ```csharp
 public bool RegIdWIthPublicKey(string didobjectid, byte[] publicKey);
 ```
-The calling program must include two parameters: the string value of the new DID Categorization Identifier to be registered and a cryptographic public key to act as the first management key.
+The calling program must include two parameters: the string value of the new DID Category Identifier to be registered and a cryptographic public key to act as the first management key.
-This function will return `True` if the DID Categorization Identifier had not been registered previously.
+This function will return `True` if the DID Category Identifier had not been registered previously.

 ### 4.2 Read (Resolve)

-Trusted Digital Web (TDW) DID Categorization Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
+Trusted Digital Web (TDW) DID Category Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant Trusted Digital Web Runtime Library.
 To make sure the result returned by invoking the `GetDIDDocument` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

-The interface for resolving a DID Categorization Identifier and return its associated DID Document is defined as follows:
+The interface for resolving a DID Category Identifier and return its associated DID Document is defined as follows:
 ```csharp
 public DIDDocument GetDIDDocument(string didobjectid);
 ```
 A DIDDocument is a JSON-object which contains the `verificationMethod`, `authentication` elements of the associated DID Document.
-Every public key in the array of `verificationMethod` can be used to authenticate the DID Categorization Controller.
+Every public key in the array of `verificationMethod` can be used to authenticate the DID Category Controller.

 Note: The list of supported public key signature schemes is listed in [Appendix A](#appendix-a-public-key-algorithm).

 ### Example 2.
-Trusted Digital Web (TDW) DID Categorization DID Document
+Trusted Digital Web (TDW) DID Category DID Document

 ```json
 {